cometchat-pro-tutorials/desktop-chat-nw/README.md

 # Desktop Chat
-A demo desktop chat app built with React, NW.js and CometChat
+A demo desktop chat app built with CometChat, React and Nw.js